sheevu/ai-agent-leeila/README.md

 - Add fields: extend the `SalesLead` / `OnboardingData` interfaces and update the corresponding steps before the summary card.
 - Branding: adjust colours, gradients, and typography in `src/App.css` and `src/index.css`.
 - Voice UX: adapt the heuristics in `src/App.tsx` (locale detection, speech content) to fit your audience.
+- Widget UX: tune `widgetStaticData` in `src/App.tsx` or extend `SudarshanWidget` for custom automation destinations.

 ## ✅ Status